Master Plan Grant

 The development of a master plan is achieved through a holistic process generally led by a lead consultant who will likely be supported by several secondary consultants.
 While the type of consultant and their level of input will vary depending on the size and complexity of the site, QIS BGA has determined that a good master plan can cost $100,000 or more.

-Consequently, a funding application will include fees from the lead consultant (often an architect) and secondary consultants to demonstrate that work related to the characteristics stated above will be undertaken.
-An example of the types of consultants involved in the development of a master plan are an Architect, Engineer (Civil, Electrical, Hydraulic etc.), Traffic Consultant, Environmental Consultant, Surveyor, Quantity Surveyor, Town Planner, and Ecologist.
+Consequently, a funding application will include fees from the lead consultant (often an architect) and secondary consultants.
+Examples of the types of consultants involved in the development of a master plan include Architects, Engineers (Civil, Electrical, Hydraulic etc.), Traffic Consultants, Environmental Consultants, Surveyors, Quantity Surveyors, Town Planners, and Ecologists.

-In response to a site master plan being a foundational and guiding document for the design and construction of a new or refurbished facility, the inclusion of a site master plan in a capital funding application is needed as follows:
+In response to a master plan being a foundational and guiding document for the design and construction of educational facilities, the inclusion of a master plan in the capital application process will be as follows:

 Round Year Inclusion of Master Plan